ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 ```

 ## Using `begin ... end`
-Here is some code from lablgtk:
+Here is some code from LablGtk:

 <!-- $MDX skip -->
 ```ocaml